harpreetsahota204/gui_dataset_creator/README.md

 - Check that the server is running
 - Ensure you have write permissions in the project directory
 - Look for error messages in the browser console

-### Browser Compatibility
-- ✅ Chrome 88+
-- ✅ Firefox 87+
-- ✅ Edge 88+
-- ✅ Safari 14.1+ (limited screen capture support)

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Search existing issues on GitHub
-3. Create a new issue with detailed information about your problem

----

-**Happy dataset collecting! 🎯📊**